Manthan2110/Flask-Healthcare-Hub/README.md

   Allow users to upload X-rays, MRIs, or skin images for real-time AI-powered diagnosis.

 - 🧬 **Advanced Disease Coverage**
-  Extend ML models to cover more conditions like Liver Disease, Kidney Disease, Pneumonia, Alzheimer’s, etc.
+  Extend ML models to cover more conditions like Kidney Disease, Alzheimer’s, etc.

 - 📡 **Cloud Deployment**
   Deploy on scalable platforms (AWS, Render, Heroku) with integrated APIs for remote access.